Skip to content

 Once you understand your audience, you can create content that speaks directly to them and share it in places they’ll be most likely to find it.

-You can use tools like Google Analytics or Hootsuite Insights to gather data about your audience’s demographics, interests, and behavior to tailor your content to their needs.
+You can use tools like Google Analytics or Hootsuite Listening to gather data about your audience’s demographics, interests, and behavior to tailor your content to their needs.

 Set clear goals and KPIs